 Priscilla and I had planned to spend a week in the High Sierra's just the two of us the last week in June of 2019.
 For this trip I was hoping to find something that was the High Sierra kayaking experience, but without the stress that can come along with paddling class V. Scouring maps, I decided Granite Creek was just what we were looking for.
 It looked like manageable gradient, with polished granite bedrock, domes, slides, and pools all in what looked to be a class IV package.
 I sorted out the logistics, found some hiking photos of flickr for a flow check, and felt pretty good about the situation.
-Then I found it had a page on AmericanWhitewater and while there wasn't much detail on there, enough was present to relieve any anxiety about misjudging how the maps would translate to reality.
+Then I noticed it had a page on AmericanWhitewater and while there wasn't much detail on there, enough was present to relieve any anxiety about misjudging how the maps would translate to reality.

 We started off the week doing Mill Creek with Joseph Hatcher, Darin Mcquoid and Shannamar Dewey.
 Darin had attempted to run Granite before, but had got stopped by snow.
-We got some road information from him and our faith in this being a good idea was galvanized.
+We got some more information from him and our faith in this being a good idea was galvanized.

 Palaver on Mill Creek.

-We made our way south from Mill Creek through Yosemite, paddling, camping, and looking around on our way south towards Wawona, then into the San Joaquin drainage.
+We made our way south from Mill Creek through Yosemite, paddling, camping, and looking around on our way towards Wawona, then into the San Joaquin drainage.

 We paddled down the NF Stanislaus into Big Trees State park.